 Class size is limited to 15 participants, call to register by August 16.
 Covered by Medicare and most insurances.
 Call Janet Wanek, Registered Dietitian at (701) 873-4445 for more information or to register

-Read More on SMC and CCCHC Welcome New CEO"
+Read More on CCCHC hires new LMSW"

 Join the Fight Against Colorectal Cancer